veekthoven/veekthoven/content/how-i-finally-created-my-personal-website.md

 Anyway, I finally did it, and I am thankful I did.
 Funny enough, it took me just about a total of 5 hours to build it, though not on one sitting.
 So, it was just the decision to start that was so hard.
+Shout out to my friend [Nuhu](https://nuhuibrahim.com) who also pushed me.